ovh/cds/docs/content/gettingstarted/step_by_step_build_tag_release.md

 Launch the workflow.
 ![21_launch](/images/getting_started_build_tag_wf_21_launch.png?height=400px&classes=shadow)

-The workflow is stopped, pipeline create-tag is not launched as it's a manual pipeline.
+The workflow is stopped, because you set cds.manual to true in your run conditons.
 ![22_launch_view](/images/getting_started_build_tag_wf_22_launch_view.png?height=400px&classes=shadow)

 Select the pipeline, then click on the 'play' button.